checkstyle/checkstyle/README.md

 Questions and Answers from community: [![][stackoverflow img]][stackoverflow]

-Bugs and Feature requests (not a questions): https://github.com/checkstyle/checkstyle/issues
+Bugs and Feature requests (not the questions): https://github.com/checkstyle/checkstyle/issues

 Licensing
 =========